Haochen-1509007/2048/README.md

-Use keys to move the tiles.
+Use "w","a","s","d" to move the tiles.
 Each turn, a new tile will randomly appear 2.

 When two tiles of the same number collide, they will merge and double the number.